cloudflare/terraform-provider-cloudflare/website/docs/r/access_mutual_tls_certificate.html.markdown

 ## Import

-Access Mutual TLS Certificate can be imported using a composite ID formed of the zone ID and the mutual TLS certificate ID.
+Access Mutual TLS Certificate can be imported using a composite ID formed of the account ID and the mutual TLS certificate ID.

 ```